ten-protocol/go-ten/design/wallet_extension.md

     ](https://playground.open-rpc.org/?schemaUrl=https://raw.githubusercontent.com/ethereum/eth1.0-apis/assembled-spec/openrpc.json)
   * Additional APIs as needed to support common tools (e.g. MetaMask's use of Geth's `net_version` API)
 * The wallet extension is run locally by the end user
+* Encryption
   * The wallet extension does not send or receive any sensitive information in plaintext.
 The following methods are considered sensitive (this list may grow over time):
     * `eth_call`
     * `eth_getBalance`
     * `eth_getTransactionByHash`
     * `eth_getTransactionReceipt`
     * `eth_sendRawTransaction`
-* Encryption
   * The keys used to encrypt sensitive information (the _viewing keys_) are stored solely on the client-side (e.g. wallet, webapp), and are not shared with any third-parties (e.g. the node operator)
+* UX
   * Any encryption is transparent to the client; from the client's perspective, they are interacting with a "standard" non-encrypting implementation of the Ethereum JSON-RPC specification
   * The wallet extension is usable by any webapp, tool or wallet type, and in particular:
     * Hardware wallets that do not offer a decryption capability
     * MetaMask, for which the keys are only available when running in the browser
+  * The viewing keys are persisted across wallet extension restarts
 * Some tooling (e.g. MetaMask) does not set the `from` field in `eth_call` requests.
 For any received `eth_call` request, it is acceptable for the wallet extension to set the `from` field programmatically (e.g. to enable encryption of the response)